amyyunekim/Course_5_NLP/project_proposal.md

 Who is your client and how will that client benefits from exploring this question or building this model/system?

-- Film distributors will be able to assess which movies would be popular and successful to run
+- Film distributors will be able to assess sentiment and conversation around new films in real time and assist in picking which movies to release.

 ## Data Description: